Rajamikrani/PhP_Lab_repo/README.md

 # PhP_Lab_repo
-this is the lab report for the php given by basanta sir
+this is the lab report for the php given by basanta sir.